Home > Concerts > “Eternity”: Simone Kermes (soprano, Germany), Gianluca Geremia (theorbo, Italy)

 Trains to Ignalina from Vilnius (and other cities) run several times a day, offering a comfortable and eco-friendly journey.

-You can find ticket prices and schedules HERE
+Ticket prices and schedules can be found HERE

-We can gladly arrange a comfortable journey from Ignalina to Paliesius Manor and back.
+We can arrange a comfortable journey from Ignalina to Paliesius Manor and back.

 P.S.
-For transfer services, please contact us no later than 3 business days before your arrival date.
+For the transfer service, please contact us no later than 3 business days prior to your arrival date.